subzain/Zain-Jafri-Resume/README.md

 <h2>Warehouse Associate, Custom Mat Company, Houston, TX.
 01/2024 - 03/2024</h2>

 <h4>Inventory Management:<h4>
-Tracked and monitored mats inventory levels for raw materials and finished products, and replenished stock as needed.
+<h5>Tracked and monitored mats inventory levels for raw materials and finished products, and replenished stock as needed.
-Access inventory management tool to review inventories for stock and non-stock items.
+Access inventory management tool to review inventories for stock and non-stock items.</h5>

 <h4>Machine Operation:<h4>
 Used a compact router tool to cut up large rolls of plastic mats into sheets.